kortina/dotbuild/README.md

                 Skip confirming deletion of existing dotfiles that would be overwritten

+## Pre and Post Hooks

+Dotbuild can run custom pre and post build hooks you define in your `dotfiles` home as

+    dotbuild-pre.sh  # dotbuild runs this before the build dotbuild-post.sh # dotbuild runs this after the build

 ## Contributing

 Open up a pull request, making sure to add tests for any new functionality.